cogentcore/cogent/README.md

 If an acronym is required, how about: "Go-rendered interactive drawing" program.

+# Behavior

+* multiple select actions keep doing down even inside groups, so it is easy to operate inside groups but group is the "default"

+* Alt on control knobs -> rotate instead of clicking again to get rotation knobs -- this is compatible with above and better :)

 # Design

 Similar to inkscape in overall layout, and read / write inkscape compatible SVG files.